-The MCA lists certain decisions that can never be made on behalf of a person who lacks capacity.
-There will be no question of an attorney consenting or the Court of Protection making an order appointing a deputy to provide the requisite consent.
+The MCA lists certain decisions that can never be made on behalf of a person who lacks capacity for that specific decision.
+There will be no option for an Attorney or decision-maker to consent on their behalf, nor for the Court of Protection to make an order appointing a deputy to provide consent.